JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `revealTaskWorkRating`

-Reveal the secret rating submitted in `IColony.submitTaskWorkRating` for task `_id` and task role with id `_role` Allowed within 5 days period starting which whichever is first from either both rating secrets being submitted (via `IColony.submitTaskWorkRating`) or the 5 day rating period expiring
+Reveal the secret rating submitted in `IColony.submitTaskWorkRating` for task `_id` and task role with id `_role`.
+Allowed within 5 days period starting which whichever is first from either both rating secrets being submitted (via `IColony.submitTaskWorkRating`) or the 5 day rating period expiring.

-*Note: Compares the `keccak256(_salt, _rating)` output with the previously submitted rating secret and if they match, sets the task role properties `rated` to `true` and `rating` to `_rating`*
+*Note: Compares the `keccak256(_salt, _rating)` output with the previously submitted rating secret and if they match, sets the task role properties `rated` to `true` and `rating` to `_rating`.*

 **Parameters**